-Sometimes I paint the crowns and sometimes I really gussy them up.
+Sometimes I paint the crowns and sometimes I really gussy them up cute,

-One time I cut out a bunch of magazine pictures that reminded my
+like one year when I cut out a bunch of magazine images that reminded me

-me of the each child and glued them on.
-It's different each year.
+of each child and glued them on the paper crowns.

-Glass stars- with their name, date, and grade etched in the center.
+with the Nies name, date, and grade etched in the center.

-The Little Nies will have quite a colorful collection of
+The Little Nies will have such a colorful collection of

 what the theme will be for the year.